raspberrychris/kidsteepees/content/blog/Elfique-Tipi-Teepee-Double-Padded-Cover-Review.md

 ### Product Description

+The Elfique Tipi Teepee Double Padded Cover is a double-padded cover for the tipi teepee.
+It provides extra comfort and protection to your kids from cold or rain.

 - **ELEGANT & TASTEFUL FABRIC** The fabric's choice is characterised by simple elegance and tasteful, composition of colours and patterns that your children's bedroom with a contemporary look.
 All the details are carefully, precisely crafted.
 We place great emphasis on creating.

 - **SAFE** The fabric has safety certification OEKO-TEX Standard 100 and certified